adon-cloudcannon/landing-page-test/src/collections/posts/how-jampack-compresses-cloudcannon-com-and-improves-site-performance.md

 ---
 _schema: default
-title: How Jampack compresses CloudCannon.com and improves site performance
+title: How Jampack optimizes CloudCannon.com and improves site performance
 description: "Jampack is a post-processing tool that takes the output of any static site generator\_and optimizes it for user experience.
 CloudCannon uses Jampack to achieve perfect Lighthouse scores and excellent Core Web Vitals scores on cloudcannon.com."
 draft: true
 series: